EthanTLee/Espapy/readme.md

 Here are instructions for getting started with Espapy.
 These instructions will try to explain things from the very beginning.
 In the end you will be able to use Espapy.

 First we will download something called `Anaconda`, which is a computer program that helps us run other computer programs (in this case we will use `Anaconda` to run `Espapy`).
 Second, we will download `Espapy`.
 Third, we will run `Espapy` for the first time.
+Last we will plot some Espadons data and look at some extra tools.

 ### Step 1: Downloading Anaconda ###